Why is this transaction marked as pending? What does that mean?

 I bought gas (or booked a hotel, rental car, or cruise), but I don't see a pending charge—why?

-Some merchants (notably gas stations, hotels, and the like) place a $0 hold when a transaction is authorized..
+Some merchants (including some gas stations, car rental companies, hotels, and the like) place a $0 hold when a transaction is authorized.
 Since it's for $0, you won't see it in your balance or your transaction list until the charge settles and changes to reflect the right amount.
 We will send you a push notification (if you have them enabled) when the hold is placed, though!